Sunday, June 6, 2010

 Step 2 was to choose the colour for the blue bits and to find out what products were available.
 We decided to give some action to a Queanbeyan business and headed off to a paint specialist in that fair town.
 Obviously a few more people should have patronised them in the past as they were closed up.
 So we walked across the road and into Magnet Mart where we spent some time talking to Dean the paint man.

 We will get on to some more planning in a further post.
 For the time being I'll discuss an urban legend from my youth.
 The image to the left gives a hint about this.
-Basically we were brought up to belief that Mr Hitler as a painter - with the sneering riposte that he was a house painter not a potential member of the Royal Academy!
+Basically we were brought up to belief that Mr Hitler was a painter - with the sneering riposte that he was a house painter not a potential member of the Royal Academy!
 The wikipedia article about him seems to dismiss this idea, saying that he was actually a dauber, but who wanted to be an architect.
 Since I view architects as somewhere below lawyers (themselves below slime-mould as a lfe form) I am not sure this is a major upgrade.

 However this current project has two inputs to the question.